Does Snus have to be Refrigerated?

 You might also like

-VARIETY: Swedish Snus versus American Snus
+QUALITY: Swedish Snus versus American Snus.

 SAFETY: Swedish Snus versus American Snus